jchanunhs/EzPassWebVersion/README.md

 Admin restrictions
 - Admin must login first before they can gain access to verify customer information page.
 - Admin must be logged on and verify customer information successfully before they can gain access to UpdateCustomerProfile/EzTag page.
-- After customer issue is resolved, admin must click on the finish link in the sidenav to clear customer information from session before dealing with another customer.
+- After customer issue is resolved, admin must click on the finish link in the navbar to clear customer information from session before dealing with another customer.